 GWIC awards a yearly prize recognizing an outstanding Ph.D. thesis in the field of gravitational waves, the GWIC-Braccini Thesis Prize.

-Members of the gravitational wave community are invited to nominate students who have performed notable research on any aspect of gravitational wave science.
-Theses will be judged on 1) originality and creativity of the research, 2) importance to the field of gravitational waves and gravitational wave detection, broadly interpreted, and 3) clarity of presentation.
-Each winner will receive a certificate of recognition and a prize of US$ 1,000.
-We aim to award the 2020 prizes at the Amaldi conference in June 2021.
-The in-person meeting is planned to be held in Melbourne, Australia with support for travel (up to US$ 1,000) to receive the prize in person; if necessary, Amaldi will be a telemeeting with the award given in that medium.
+Members of the gravitational-wave community are invited to nominate students who have performed notable research on any aspect of gravitational-wave science.
+Theses will be judged on (i) originality and creativity of the research, (ii) importance to the field of gravitational waves and gravitational wave detection, broadly interpreted, and (iii) clarity of presentation.
+The winner will receive a certificate of recognition and a prize of US $1,000.
+The 2024 prize will be awarded at an international meeting in summer 2025.
+Limited travel funds (up to €1,000) will be available for the winner to attend the prize award event.

 Nancy Aggarwal (MIT)